5.9. Hard decays¶

 Reference_System: [Lab, 0 1]

-e.g. PolWeight_Lab.W+.+_W+.-.
+the weight names, e.g. PolWeight_Lab.W+.+_W+.-.
 For reference systems defined by particle numbers,

 refsystemn